 On January 13, 2013, MRDM entered into the Facility with Macquarie Bank of up to US\$90 million to fund the construction and development of the RDM project.
-In conjunction with this Facility, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at varying prices from US\$1,177 to US\$1,600 per ounce.
+In conjunction with this Facility, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex

+(R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at varying prices from US\$1,177 to US\$1,600 per ounce.
+On September 22, 2015 all gold price protection programs were settled.
 During 2013, MRDM drew the entire US\$90 million against the Facility.
 The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$274.00 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
-As of the date of this MD&A, an aggregate of approximately US\$267.10 million has been drawn down by MRDM under the amended Facility.
-The current forbearance period expires on February 15, 2016 (see also "Subsequent Event Discussion").
+On March 31, 2016, Macquarie Bank assigned all of its rights, title and interest in the Facility to Brio.
+As of the date of this MD&A, an aggregate of approximately US\$272.84 million has been drawn down by MRDM under the amended Facility, and the current forbearance period expired on April 1, 2016 (see also "Disposition of MRDM").

 The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts.
-Impairment